Class Actions FAQs

 - The court must certify the case as a class action.
 The court will review a host of factors to determine whether to certify the lawsuit as a class action (see below).
 Once the case is certified, the lawsuit can move forward to trial.

 Class action litigation is a means of “streamlining” the legal process for claims that would otherwise have to be tried individually.
 This reduces the time, cost, and effort required for plaintiffs to bring a claim against the defendant, providing an opportunity to pursue fair compensation to those who might have difficulty bringing a claim on their own.

 How Does a Class Action Become Certified?

 Certification is granted where the court is satisfied that:

-The representative plaintiff is usually selected prior to certification.
-No special skills or qualifications are required to serve as a representative plaintiff, only the desire and ability to effectively represent the interests of fellow class members.
+The proposed representative plaintiff is usually selected prior to certification.
+No special skills or qualifications are required to serve as a representative plaintiff, although the individual will need to be (a) comfortable communicating with counsel about the case and (b) capable of representing the interests of fellow class members.

 Class actions have many advantages over conventional lawsuits:

 - Class actions allow people to file a claim as a group, when individually they might not be able to afford to do so.

 - Class actions force large corporations, institutions, and other entities to be held accountable for wrongdoing.